mareframe/vat/README.md

 install_github(repo = "mareframe/vat")
 ```

+#### Windows users that are getting errors installing `ncdf4` should read the [wiki](https://github.com/mareframe/vat/wiki/Instructions-for-Windows-Users) to install the `vat` R scripts seperately.
+If you can install `ncdf4` from source (i.e. because you can have installed Visual Studio) then the simple above commands should work for you.

 To run the interactive [Shiny](http://shiny.rstudio.com/) application for `vat`, named `vadt` for visualizing Atlantis diagnostic tool.
 You need to running the following sequence of functions.

 1. `create_vadt()`.
 This creates an object of class `vadt` containing all the data needed for `vadt()`.